savka777/AI-Voice-Assistant/README.md

 Defines a default role for the GPT agent as a general-purpose assistant.
 Includes functionality (set_agent_role) allowing the user to customize the role of the GPT agent.
 This role information is used to tailor the responses of the GPT model.

-**The goal** is to be able to bridge other LLM's to be able to communicate via voice chat. (primarly those LLM's that are less known and dont have the same voice chat / GUI interface capabilities as OpenAI's ChatGPT)